dgmouris/zero_to_git/README.md

 - Save stuff (ready to be committed) a "checkpoint"
 - What does this do?
     - Saves your staged (ready to be committed)
-    - Gives it a hash (just a reference so that you )
+    - Gives it a hash (just a reference so that you can go back in time to that commit when you need to.)
 - When to use it?
     - When you're ready to save stuff!